 Sales Driven Culture

 Should your company embrace a sales driven culture?
-If you are looking to grow profitable revenue faster, then this is a fair question to ask — especially if you have historically been a technology, engineering, or product-driven culture.
+If you are a sales leader looking to grow profitable revenue faster, then this is a fair question to ask — especially if you have historically been a technology, engineering, or product-driven culture.
 One is not necessarily better than the other.
 It just depends upon your business strategy and marketplace.

 The Definition of Sales Culture